[Solved] How To Get Water Out Of Charging Port

 Conclusion

 That's all on how to get water out of the charging port.
-Getting moisture in your USB port is easy, but it doesn't need to be a severe or expensive issue if you follow these quick and easy tips.
+Getting moisture in your USB port is easy, but it does not have to become a severe or expensive issue if you follow these quick tips and give the port enough time to dry.

 If none of the solutions is working and your phone doesn't seem to turn on, it's best to call for help or take your phone to any authorized local repair shop.
-Otherwise, the best solution is to wait for your phone to dry fully.
-Just be patient!
+Otherwise, the best solution is to wait for your phone to dry fully before you try charging again.